dasch-swiss/dsp-api/docs/rst/introduction/example-project.rst

 query previous states of a repository is planned for Knora API version 2.)

-The name of a link property and its link value property must be related by the following naming convention: to find the name of the link value property, add the word ``Value`` to the name of the link property.
+The name of a link property and its link value property must be related by the following naming convention: to determine the name of the link value property, add the word ``Value`` to the name of the link property.
 Hence, the ``incunabula`` ontology defines the property ``partOfValue``:

 ::